-In order to remedy this, Peter Cox have perfected our cost effective and non intrusive cavity wall tie repair and replacement service.
+In order to remedy this, Peter Cox have perfected our cost effective and non intrusive cavity wall tie replacement service.
 Read on to find out more, or get in touch with our structural repair and cavity wall tie experts by clicking on the button below.

 Cavity wall ties and brick ties are terms that are used interchangeably to refer to long metal strips that tie the inner and outer walls together, creating a space that is known as the cavity void or cavity wall.